 The introduction of the new rules on plain packaging and tobacco advertising and promotion is in line with the requirements of WHO FCTC Articles 11 and 13 and is expected to further discourage cigarette smoking in Turkey, where considerable progress has been made in tobacco control and prevention since the adoption of the landmark smoking ban for all indoor spaces in 2009.
 The amendments are expected to reduce the attractiveness of tobacco products and prevent cigarette industry from reaching potential users.

-The Official Gazette can be found here (in Turkish).
+The regulations can be found here (in Turkish).